SEgroup2/Ctalk/README.md

 ##To run on a local machine
 1. Clone the repositroy.
 2. Install node(&npm).
-3. In the project folder, run >npm install.
+3. In the project folder, run `npm install`.
 4. Run node server.js to start local server at host 3000.

 ##Todo